 Karen E. West celebrates nearly five decades of trailblazing work in the financial services industry, including becoming the first female vice president of the Vanguard Group.
 Ms. West began her career in 1966, when she completed an Associate of Arts in accounting and business administration at Goldey-Beacom University.
 As she was preparing to graduate, she told an adviser that she found the field boring and no longer wanted to pursue it.
 After being asked if she enjoyed any aspect of it at all, Ms. West realized that she was drawn to the investment industry, and decided to focus her efforts exclusively on building a career in investment.

 Ms. West sat on the Delaware board of directors of the Vanguard Group until 2014.
 She attributes her success in the financial services industry to her passion for the work and her talent at finding opportunities to cut costs and develop strategies to streamline processes.
 In her retirement, she has dedicated herself to charity work and is active in service to her faith community as an ordained deacon of the United Church of Christ.
-Continuing to share the skills that she refined during her years as a funds manager, Ms. West is a member of the board of Rehobit and Miriam’s Table, a Delaware-based charity partnering with faith-based organizations in the Democratic Republic of Congo to provide nutritional and medical services to children.
+Continuing to share the skills that she refined during her years as a fund accounting manager, Ms. West served as a member of the board of West Rehoboth and Miriam’s Table, a Delaware-based charity partnering with faith-based organizations in the Democratic Republic of Congo to provide nutritional and medical services to children.
+Presently, she is chairwoman of Epworth United Methodist Church Pre-School and chair of investment at Epworth.
 She looks forward to continuing her charitable and humanitarian work in the coming years, and hopes to find additional opportunities to build on her past business and administrative expertise to connect with the community.